carloszan/ufv2py/README.md

 # how to run
 - be sure you're using python 3.5.x
-- pip install -r requirements.
+- pip install -r requirements.txt
 - py.test --mpl
 - python app.py